Ironislife98/rLocker/README.md

 # rLocker

 rLocker (RSA Locker) is a ransomware tool built in python.
 It uses the RSA encryption standard to encrypt a computers `C:\Users` files and `C:\Program Files` and `C:\Program Files (x86)`.
 Your key pair is stored on a [mongoDB](https://www.mongodb.com) database. rLocker communicates with a mainserver API to allow for restricted database access.

+rLocker is the encryptor, with dLocker being the decryptor.
+A file called uuid.rlocker will be created when you have used rlocker, do not delete this file!
+This file contains your UUID and it can be difficult to decrupt the files without it!

 ## API Reference

 #### Add New Victim